piyush-jaiswal/chegg-question-notifier/README.md

 # Chegg Question Notifier

-Automates the login process to the Chegg Expert platform, saves the login session as cookies, and continually checks for new questions.
-It uses Selenium WebDriver to simulate browser actions and notify the user when a new question is available.
+Automates the login process to the Chegg Expert platform, saves the login session as cookies, and continually checks for new questions by periodically refreshing the Q&A page, saving manual time and effort.
+It uses Selenium WebDriver to simulate browser actions and notify users when a new question is available.

 ## Features

 - **Automated Login**: Logs into Chegg Expert using the credentials stored in environment variables.
 - **Cookie Management**: Saves and reuses cookies to maintain the session across script runs.
-- **Question Availability Checker**: Periodically checks for available questions on the Chegg Expert Q&A page.
+- **Question Availability Checker**: Periodically refreshes the Q&A page to detect new questions.
 - **Desktop Notification**: Sends a desktop notification when a new question is available.
-- **Hard Refresh**: Performs a hard refresh of the browser to ensure no stale session or cache issues.
+- **Hard Refresh**: Performs a hard refresh to clear cache and prevent stale data issues.

 ## Setup